Boiler House Demolition

 What about noise?

 Weather patterns are expected to play a part and modelling is continuing to identify favourable meteorological conditions that will minimise noise impacts to the extent possible.

 Extensive noise, vibration, asbestos and dust monitoring will be implemented throughout the site and in close proximity to neighbouring townships.

 What about dust?

-The safety of workers and the surrounding communities is the primary concern so the demolition will be carried out when weather conditions are favourable so as to reduce the noise emissions and dispersion of dust as far as possible.
+The safety of workers and the surrounding communities is the primary concern so the demolition works will be carried out when weather conditions are favourable so as to reduce the noise emissions and dispersion of dust as far as possible.

-Further, Delta will install dust mitigation measures around the blast site using a combination of pre-wetting down, and boosted pressure pipe with sprays reaching about 30 metres high around the base of each Boiler House.
+Delta Group will install dust mitigation measures around the blast site using a combination of pre-wetting down, and boosted pressure pipe with sprays reaching about 30 metres high around the base of each Boiler House.

-As the demolition event will only be carried out in favourable weather conditions, it is likely that the date for the demolition of the boilers will only be able to be announced close to demolition.
+As the demolition event will only be carried out in favourable weather conditions, it is likely that the date for the demolition of the remaining boilers will only be able to be announced close to demolition.

 Consequently, this date could change at any time due to weather with further updates to be provided to regulators and the community.